lbryio/tracker/README.md

 The `dist/` directory contains an example configuration file.
 Files and directories under `docs/` contain detailed information about configuring middleware, storage implementations, architecture etc.

-This is an example for an UDP server running on 6969 with metrics enabled.
+This is an example for an UDP server running on 9252 with metrics enabled.
 Remember to **change the private key** to some random string.

 ```
 ---
-tracker:
+chihaya:
   announce_interval: "30m"
   min_announce_interval: "15m"
   metrics_addr: "0.0.0.0:6880"
   udp:
-    addr: "0.0.0.0:6969"
+    addr: "0.0.0.0:9252"
     max_clock_skew: "10s"
     private_key: ">>>>CHANGE THIS TO SOME RANDOM THING<<<<"
     enable_request_timing: false